 The high initial deposit limits the number of clients who can access expert financial advice, personalized services, and a smoother journey to wealth offered by private banks.

 However, there is a shift happening in the market.
 More and more, forward-facing banking services are taking steps to make these exclusive private banking services more inclusive.

 This shift is also powered by new technologies like AI (artificial intelligence) that arise.
 Globally, wealth management services are exploring ways to leverage technology to fulfill the demands of this burgeoning market.
 A report by Refinitiv claims that 86% of wealth management firms consider servicing clients as a highly important digital capability to acquire.

 To sum it up:

-In the coming years, financial services that can deliver the convenience of digital banking with the expertise and personalised service of private banking (without the high initial deposits) have the potential to change banking and investing as we know it – and finally deliver on the promise of a truly personalised and democratised journey to wealth for everyone.
+In the coming years, financial services that can deliver the convenience of digital banking with the expertise and personalized service of private banking (without the high initial deposits) have the potential to change banking and investing as we know it – and finally deliver on the promise of a truly personalized and democratized journey to wealth for everyone.